How to Prepare and Cook Dried Beans

 For every 1 pound of C&F Foods dry beans, soak in 6 to 8 cups of water in large pot.
 Bring beans and water to a boil for 2 minutes.
 Remove from heat.
 Cover and let sit for about 2 hours.
 Drain and rinse with fresh water.
 Cook beans as desired for recipe.

 For every 1 pound of C&F Foods dry beans, soak in 6 to 8 cups of water in large pot.
-Let stand overnight, drain and rinse with fresh water.
+Let stand overnight in refrigerator, drain and rinse with fresh water.
 Cook beans as desired for recipe.

 Add 6 to 8 cups of water to 1 pound rinsed and soaked beans.
 Cover and bring to a boil.
 Reduce heat and simmer until tender, 1 to 2 hours.
 Cooking times depend on the type of bean.
 Please refer to our package directions for suggested time.